pyfar/pyfar/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `pyfar` for local development.
+Here's how to set up `pyfar` for local development using the command-line interface.
+Note that several alternative user interfaces exist, e.g., the Git GUI, `GitHub Desktop <https://desktop.github.com/>`_, extensions in `Visual Studio Code <https://code.visualstudio.com/>`_...

 1. Fork the `pyfar` repo on GitHub.
 2. Clone your fork locally and cd into the pyfar directory::